HDProgram/MOUSE-CONTROLLER-FOR-DRONE-/README.md

 Ensures a clean exit by disarming and disconnecting the drone.
 Main Loop:

-Initiates the listener thread and maintains the main loop until a keyboard interrupt is caught.
+Initiates the listener thread and maintains the main loop until a keyboard interrupt is caught. be (Ctrl+C)